-Ten days later, & this loss is still so incredibly unreal & unbelievable.
-There are so many reasons as to why this loss hurts so much personally.
-Nipsey Hussle's legacy will forever live on; his successful entrepreneurial strides, patient creative process, & complete embodiment of what dedication, loyalty, & hard work means will always be remembered.
-Here are six prolific entrepreneurial lessons that I've learned from Nipsey Hussle the Great.
+No matter how much time has passed, this loss is still so incredibly unreal & unbelievable.
+Nipsey Hussle's legacy + innerG lives on forver; his successful entrepreneurial strides, patient creative process, & complete embodiment of what dedication, loyalty, & hard work means will always be remembered.
+Here are six entrepreneurial lessons I've learned from Nipsey.

 A few weeks before his untimely demise, Forbes wrote a detailed article about his real estate accomplishments.
 The same block that Nipsey used to hustle on is the same block that he bought back to create jobs for the people & circulate legit wealth for the city.